-10-Step Head of School - Senior Leadership Search Process
+10 Steps Head of School & Senior Leadership Search Process

 During our initial meeting with a client, we review the client's particular organization regarding the position to be filled.
 We also seek to understand the organization's environment, which includes learning about the culture, norms, philosophy, history, work atmosphere, and personalities of the people and community this person will work for and with, as well as coming to know what causes individual success or failure at this organization and thoroughly understanding the vision of the organization.
 If confidentiality allows, we spend time with the supervisor and peers of the position in order to determine the management's style and personality.
 Since our goal is to find someone in whom the community will have confidence, both in ability and in style, this part of the process is crucial.